Deep Multimodal Fusion for Generalizable Person Re-identification: Introduction

 \section{Introduction}

-\IEEEPARstart{P}{erson} re-identification aims to match a specific person in a large gallery with different cameras and locations, which has attracted extensive research attention thanks to its practical importance in the surveillance system.
+Person re-identification aims to match a specific person in a large gallery with different cameras and locations, which has attracted extensive research attention thanks to its practical importance in the surveillance system.
 With the development of deep convolution neural networks, person Re-ID methods have achieved remarkable performance in a supervised manner.
-However, this supervised approach is hardly applicable in practice due to expensive labeling costs and also suffers from severe performance degradation on an unseen target domain, which is caused by the domain gap between different backgrounds, camera angles, and camera styles, is now becoming the main challenges for Re-ID community.
-To solve this problem, previous research works mainly overcome this difficulty from the perspective of unsupervised domain adaptation with prior knowledge from target domain, which either eliminate the data distribution discrepancy across source and target domain with generative adversarial networks~\cite{wei2018person,deng2018image}, or deploys advanced clustering algorithm to generate pseudo-labels for unsupervised target images during training period~\cite{wang2022uncertainty,xiang2022learning}.
+However, these supervised approaches are hardly applicable in practice due to expensive labeling costs and also suffer from severe performance degradation on an unseen target domain, which is mainly caused by the domain gap between different backgrounds, camera angles, and camera styles, is now becoming the main challenges for Re-ID community.
+To solve this problem, previous research works mainly overcome this difficulty from the perspective of unsupervised domain adaptation with prior knowledge from target domain, which either eliminate the data distribution discrepancy across source and target domain with generative adversarial networks~\citep{wei2018person,deng2018image,xiang2020unsupervised}, or deploys advanced clustering algorithm to generate pseudo-labels for unsupervised target images during training period~\citep{wang2022uncertainty,xiang2022learning}.
 Although these approaches can achieve promising progress, their performance deeply relies on the learned prior knowledge from the target domain.
 Consequently, when Re-ID models are directly deployed in new scenarios, they always suffer from considerable performance drop and poor domain generalization.
+In essence, the performance of generalizable person Re-ID suffers from considerable degradation when compared with the supervised or semi-supervised setting, which is mainly resulted from the variation of illumination, background, camera angle, resolution, \textit{etc.} between source domain and target domain.
+So how we design training strategy to be well applicable for domain generalization, has to be handled carefully.